-We expect a draft decision on an incentive mechanism for the 2013-2014 program period in the third quarter of 2012, with a final decision by year-end.
-We expect a draft decision on how and if an incentive mechanism should apply to the 2010-2012 program cycle in the third quarter of 2012, and a final decision on any incentive awards for the 2010-2012 period by year-end.
+We expect a final decision on an incentive mechanism for the 2013-2014 program period by the end of 2012.
+We expect a draft decision on how and if an incentive mechanism should apply to the 2010-2012 program cycle and a final decision on any incentive awards for the 2010-2012 period by the end of 2012.
 The CPUC issued its latest Order Instituting Rulemaking (OIR) in January 2012 to continue its review of the incentive mechanism.